 THE GOODBYE MESSAGE

 A troubled writer starts receiving messages he can’t understand.
-This is a link directly to the story published at the online magazine, Ticon4.
+This is a link directly to the story published in the online magazine, Ticon4.

 THE DARKEST SHADE OF GREY